Cosmian/mse-cli/documentation/docs/develop.md

 However:

-- It could be hard to clearly define your dependencies and run them against the installed packages on the remote environment
+- There could be conflicts on underlying dependencies (ie: C dependencies) between installed packages and default environment ones
 - It makes your installation not reproducible.
 Therefore, after a deployment, it's strongly likely that your users won't be able to verify the trustworthiness of your application

 Then, we recommend to fork [mse-docker-flask](https://github.com/Cosmian/mse-docker-flask) to build your own Docker by integrating all your dependencies.